Fifth stop: Guadalajara!

 Area Internacional - Stand HH7

-BCBF is making waves at the Guadalajara Book Fair with a fantastic lineup of events!
+BCBF has made waves at the Guadalajara Book Fair with a fantastic lineup of events!

-As is now tradition, BCBF will also be bringing to the Mexican fair some of its most successful initiatives designed to unearth and develop new illustration talent: these include The Illustrators Survival Corner, an area created in collaboration with Mimaster Illustrazione that hosts portfolio reviews and workshops designed for emerging artists, with activities taking place from 29 November to 3 December.
+As is now tradition, BCBF also brought to the Mexican fair some of its most successful initiatives designed to unearth and develop new illustration talent: these include The Illustrators Survival Corner, the area created in collaboration with Mimaster Illustrazione that hosts portfolio reviews and workshops designed for emerging artists.
 And the new Bologna Portfolio Award, launched at the 2024 edition of FIL, aims to recognise the role of the portfolio as a key tool in the profession of the illustrator and to highlight its significance as a means of communication between illustrators and the main players in the publishing industry.
 The prize, which is open to those registered for the Corner’s portfolio reviews, will reward the winner with a trip to Bologna for the next edition of BCBF.

-Thanks to the collaboration with FIL Guadalajara, this year BCBF’s involvement also extends to key initiatives at the Mexican fair: new for 2025 is the partnership with FILustra, an important space in which to exchange ideas, reflect and access professional development in the field of illustration, hosted at FIL and now in its twelfth edition.
-Through round tables, workshops and conferences, participants will explore the processes, collaborations and languages that shape ever-evolving illustrated projects, highlighting the power of illustration to build narratives, create experiences and expand into new visual territories.
+Thanks to the collaboration with FIL Guadalajara, this year BCBF’s involvement also extended to key initiatives at the Mexican fair: new for 2025 was the partnership with FILustra, an important space in which to exchange ideas, reflect and access professional development in the field of illustration, hosted at FIL and now in its twelfth edition.
+Through round tables, workshops and conferences, participants explored the processes, collaborations and languages that shape ever-evolving illustrated projects, highlighting the power of illustration to build narratives, create experiences and expand into new visual territories.

-At FILustra, BCBF collaborates with “From illustration to space” (30 November, 10am – 11:15am, Salón de Profesionales, Área Internacional), by bringing Valerio Vidali (illustrator, Italy) in conversation with Ca_teter (Jorge Mato, illustrator, Uruguay), Negrescolor (illustrator, Spain) and Mujer Gallina (author and illustrator, Chile), chaired by Maru Aguzzi (founder and director of Gran Salón México, Mexico), on the theme of how illustrated images come to life in urban, museum and performance spaces, transforming the public’s visual experience.
+At FILustra, BCBF has collaborated with “From illustration to space” by bringing Valerio Vidali (illustrator, Italy) in conversation with Ca_teter (Jorge Mato, illustrator, Uruguay), Negrescolor (illustrator, Spain) and Mujer Gallina (author and illustrator, Chile), chaired by Maru Aguzzi (founder and director of Gran Salón México, Mexico), on the theme of how illustrated images come to life in urban, museum and performance spaces, transforming the public’s visual experience.

-BCBF is also a part of the International Publishers and Professionals Forum, whose theme this year is “Children’s Literature Without Borders: Innovation, Inclusion and the Future”.
-As part of the programme, the director of the Bologna Children’s Book Fair, Elena Pasoli, will be opening the Forum (2 December, 4pm–4:15pm, Salón de Profesionales, Área Internacional) alongside Armando Montes de Santiago (General Coordinator of Exhibitors and Professionals FIL, Mexico) and Carolina Ballester (IBBY Executive Director, France).
-Later that same day, Pasoli will return to the Salón de Profesionales as the chair of a discussion with Jacqueline Woodson (multi-awarded author, USA) “What if we don't talk about it?
-Censorship, Silences and Tensions in Children’s Literature” (2 December, 5:15pm–6:15pm, Salón de Profesionales, Área Internacional), a conversation that explores the tensions, silences and challenges that permeate literature for children and young readers.
-This double involvement confirms BCBF’s role as an international reference point in the debate on the most pertinent and innovative issues in the sector.
+BCBF was also a part of the International Publishers and Professionals Forum, whose theme was “Children’s Literature Without Borders: Innovation, Inclusion and the Future”.
+As part of the programme, the director of the Bologna Children’s Book Fair, Elena Pasoli, has opened the Forum alongside Armando Montes de Santiago (General Coordinator of Exhibitors and Professionals FIL, Mexico) and Carolina Ballester (IBBY Executive Director, France).
+Later that same day, Pasoli returned to the Salón de Profesionales as the chair of a discussion with Jacqueline Woodson (multi-awarded author, USA) “What if we don't talk about it?
+Censorship, Silences and Tensions in Children’s Literature”, a conversation that explores the tensions, silences and challenges that permeate literature for children and young readers.
+This double involvement confirmed BCBF’s role as an international reference point in the debate on the most pertinent and innovative issues in the sector.

-Furthermore, BCBF is taking part in the event “From Manuscript to Readers: the Role of Literary Agents in Children’s and Young Adult Literature” (2 December, 6:15pm–7:15 pm, International Publishers Forum, Salón de Profesionales, Área Internacional), with Pablo de la Vega (Base tres, Mexico), Sergio Ruzzier (author, Italy) and Ivan Canu (author and illustrator, Italy), chaired by Vivian Lavín (journalist and literary agent, Chile).
+Furthermore, BCBF took part in the event “From Manuscript to Readers: the Role of Literary Agents in Children’s and Young Adult Literature”, with Pablo de la Vega (Base tres, Mexico), Sergio Ruzzier (author, Italy) and Ivan Canu (author and illustrator, Italy), chaired by Vivian Lavín (journalist and literary agent, Chile).

 BACK